Canadian Natural Resources Limited research snapshot

 Fundamental monitor

-Track WTI, WCS differentials, AECO gas, realized prices, production, oil-sands reliability, operating capital, net debt, the dividend, repurchases, reserves, and Pathways-related policy changes.
+Track WTI, WCS differentials, AECO gas, realized prices, production, oil-sands reliability, operating capital, net debt, the dividend, repurchases, reserves, the Q2 2026 earnings release on August 6, and Pathways-related policy changes.

-Position sizing should reflect that CNQ is a cyclical energy producer, not a bond substitute or a guaranteed inflation hedge.
+Position sizing should reflect that CNQ is a cyclical energy producer that has already re-rated, not a bond substitute or a guaranteed inflation hedge.

 Investment research summary